 Commonly used by educators and physicians is the “Ages and Stages Questionnaire” (Brookes Publishing Company).
 The ASQ is a developmental and social-emotional screening for children from one month to 5 ½ years.
 It is highly reliable and valid, looking at strengths and trouble spots, educating parents about developmental milestones, and incorporating parents’ expert knowledge about their children.
 The ASQ works to assess children to determine if further evaluation is required or to monitor the development of children who are at risk.
 The questionnaires are answered by parents and can be completed in several minutes.
 Professional involvement is required to score the questionnaire and provide routine feedback to families of children who are not requiring further assessment.

-Created by a School Physiologist, this screening tool provides in-depth skill sequence revealing what children know and can do.
-The results are designed to be family friendly, while offering detailed information for teachers and caregivers to plan for further instruction and monitoring progress.
+Created by a School Physiologist, this screening tool provides an in-depth skill sequence revealing what children know and can do.
+The results are designed to be family-friendly while offering detailed information for teachers and caregivers to plan for further instruction and monitoring progress.
 Brigance offers three strands of screening including, Early Childhood, Head Start, and Special Education.

 Universal Screening for Early Literacy